R-W-Jones/DigitalGarden/src/site/notes/SocialAspects/Hub - Social Aspects.md

 ## Overview

 The Social Aspects hub provides insights into the multifaceted factors shaping the acceptance, adoption, and integration of electronic vehicles within society.
-By understanding the social dynamics at play, we can better anticipate challenges and opportunities in the transition to a sustainable transportation future.
+Understanding the social dynamics at play, I can better anticipate challenges and opportunities in the transition to a sustainable transportation future.

 ## Why It Matters